-Room Bundles let you define multiple room types for a single property, or combine an itinerary of a room with additional services and conditions of sale to your users beyond a standard price.
+Room Bundles let you define multiple room types for a single property, or combine an itinerary of a room with rate features—additional services that come with a rate and conditions of sale—to your users beyond a standard price.

 Key concepts and workflow